RTÉ: Organisation

-RTÉ Board and Executive Board
+RTÉ Board and leadership team

 RTÉ is a statutory corporation.
-Under its original governance arrangements (under the Broadcasting Authority Act 1960) its board was known as the RTÉ Authority.
+Under its original governance arrangements (under the Broadcasting Authority Act 1960), its board was known as the RTÉ Authority.
 The members of the RTÉ Authority were appointed by the Cabinet upon the recommendation of the Minister for Communications, Marine and Natural Resources.
-The RTÉ Authority was both the legal owner of RTÉ (under the 1960 Act, it was RTÉ) and was also its regulator.
+The RTÉ Authority was both the legal owner of RTÉ (under the 1960 Act, it constituted RTÉ itself) and also its regulator.
 Under the Broadcasting Act 2009, RTÉ's governance arrangements have changed.
-The statutory corporation form has been retained, but the new Act no longer refers to the board of RTÉ as an "Authority" and it is now simply known as the Board.
-Of the 12 members of the Board which replaced the RTÉ Authority, the Minister appoints six, using input from the Public Appointments Service, the Oireachtas Committee on the Environment, Climate and Communications decides on four names to present to the Minister for appointment, one member is elected by the staff of RTÉ, and the Director General sits on the Board ex officio.
-The final members of the RTÉ Authority were reappointed to the new Board in the interim.
-The provisions of the Act relating to the Broadcasting Authority of Ireland were commenced on 1 October 2009 (under Statutory Instrument 389 of 2009 of the Broadcasting Act 2009), RTÉ is externally regulated by the Broadcasting Authority of Ireland.
+The statutory corporation form has been retained, but the new Act no longer refers to the board of RTÉ as an "Authority"; it is now simply known as the Board.
+Of the 12 members of the Board which replaced the RTÉ Authority, the Minister appoints six, using input from the Public Appointments Service.
+The Oireachtas Committee on the Environment, Climate and Communications decides on four names to present to the Minister for appointment; one member is elected by the staff of RTÉ; and the director general sits on the Board ex officio.
+The remaining members of the RTÉ Authority were reappointed to the new Board in the interim.
+The provisions of the Act relating to the Broadcasting Authority of Ireland were commenced on 1 October 2009 (under Statutory Instrument 389 of 2009 of the Broadcasting Act 2009).
+RTÉ is externally regulated by Coimisiún na Meán.

-The RTÉ organisation is divided into six integrated business divisions (termed "IBDs" within RTÉ): RTÉ Television, RTÉ Radio, RTÉ News and Current Affairs, RTÉ Network, RTÉ Digital and RTÉ Orchestras Quartet & Choirs, together with Centrally Incurred Shared Services (Group Communications, Legal & Treasury, Central HR & IT Support, Group Insurance & Pension, Property and Site Facilities, RTÉ Guide Production, Publication & Advertising Sales) and a Corporate Headquarters.
-The Irish-language channel, TG4, was operated as a subsidiary of RTÉ (Serbhisí Telefís na Gaeilge Teoranta) prior to its separation from RTÉ on 1 April 2007.
+As of 2024, the RTÉ organisation consists of six primary divisions: